#priMe infants to stop

 TB

 Tuberculosis (TB) is one of the top 10 causes of death worldwide.
-An estimated 10 million people fell ill with TB in 2020 with approximately 1.4 million dying from the disease.
+Globally, 10.6 million people developed TB in 2022 with approximately 1.3 million dying from the disease.
 In children, BCG vaccination can protect against, or at least ameliorate, severe forms of systemic TB, particularly TB meningitis.
 Ultimately, to interrupt transmission of the disease, highly contagious pulmonary forms of TB also need to be targeted by vaccination.
 The priMe project evaluates the efficacy and safety of a new vaccine candidate against TB.

 About priMe

 In 1993, the World Health Organization (WHO) declared tuberculosis (TB) a global emergency.
-Approx. 2 billion people are infected and 10 million people are estimated to have fallen ill with TB in 2019.
-In the same year approx. 1.4 million died because of TB.
-South Africa and other Sub-Saharan countries belong to the group of “high-burden” TB countries with an estimated total incidence of 360,000 TB cases in 2019 in South Africa alone.
+Approx. 2 billion people are infected, and 10.6 million people developed TB in 2022.
+In the same year approx. 1.3 million died because of TB.
+South Africa and other Sub-Saharan countries belong to the group of “high-burden” TB countries.
+South Africa alone had an estimated incidence of 280.000 TB cases in 2022.

 In children BCG can protect against, or at least ameliorate, severe forms of systemic TB, particularly TB meningitis.